Last modified 12 October 2014

 Duvalier's defence attorney files an appeal against the ruling in March.

 Comment: François Duvalier's story mirrors the history of Haiti - a promising beginning completely despoiled by ambition and greed.
 On the one hand a humanitarian apparently committed to social justice metamorphoses into a corrupt dictator.
 On the other the world's first black republic turns on itself in an ongoing cycle of political and economic impoverishment that not even world superpowers seem able to halt.
-Ultimately the solutions to Haiti's problems will have to be born from within, and it is unlikely that Baby Doc Duvalier would make a suitable parent.
+Under the kleptocratic regime of Jean-Claude Duvalier this cycle only seemed to become more intense.
+Both Duvaliers are now gone, but the legacy of their misrule and self-indulgence will plague Haiti for years and perhaps generations to come.